liontamerbc/bluebyt-wayfire/README.md

 - System-specific dependencies

 These files are automatically backed up by the installer, so you can safely experiment with changes.
 If you need to revert to default settings, simply restore from the backup.

 ---

-## ▶️ Usage

-1. Log out of your current session.
-2. At your login manager (e.g., GDM), select the "Wayfire" session.
-3. Log in and enjoy your new desktop environment!

----

-## 💡 Why install GNOME as a fallback?

-Wayfire is a powerful compositor, but a minimal system may leave you without a graphical fallback if something goes wrong.
-**The installer allows you to automatically install GNOME (`-g` or `--gnome`) as a stable, full-featured desktop for troubleshooting and recovery.**

-**Benefits:**
-- Reliable fallback: Always be able to log into a working desktop if Wayfire fails.
-- Graphical tools for system/network/bluetooth/display.
-- Improved hardware support (drivers, firmware).
-- Safe for experimentation: you can always return to GNOME if you break your Wayfire config.

----